m4ttsch/omscs-notes-notes/computer-networks/switching.md

 ## Buffer Sizing
 While it is well known that switches and routers do need packet buffers to accommodate for statistical multiplexing, it is less clear how much buffering is actually necessary.

-Let’s suppose that we have a path between a source and a destination that includes one router.
+Let's suppose that we have a path between a source and a destination that includes one router.

 Assume that the round trip ([propagation delay](https://searchnetworking.techtarget.com/definition/propagation-delay)) is `2T` (measured in seconds), and the capacity of the bottleneck link is `C`, (measured in bits/seconds).
 The commonly held view is that this router need a buffer of size `2T * C` (with units of bits).